jrpotter/blog/_posts/2024-01-15-how-to-solve-it.md

 these books.

-George Pólya's *How to Solve It* is a very well-known text on how to methodically approach a problem, where the word "problem" here is used in a very general sense.
+George Pólya's *How to Solve It* is a very well-known text on how to methodically approach a problem.
 I've transcribed the practice problems Pólya lists at the end of his book and try to solve them in two ways.
 The first listed solution will recount my "default" approach.
-That is, my general thought process, where I feel stuck, and how I go about working around any barriers I encounter, without any intentional effort to use Pólya's framework.
-The second approach will instead use that framework to try and systematically break down the problem.
+Here I'll write out my thoughts as I have them, detailing my thought process, points where I feel stuck or unsure, and eventually the answer I commit to (to be highlighted in **bold**).
+Once I finish going through all the problems, I'll run through them each again but with Pólya's framework equipped.
+The hope here is to more systematically break down the problem and contrast the strategy against those I use in my initial attempts.

-To avoid influencing my "default" approach with Pólya's method, I solve every problem "my way" before starting back at [question 1](#question-1) with Polya's approach in hand.
-After I solve a problem both ways, I then write a small snippet describing my thoughts on the two approaches.
+After my second pass, I'll perform a final pass in which I transcribe the answers found in the back of the book and discuss my overall thoughts on the problem.

 {% include inline-toc.html %}